thoughtbot/kumade/README.md

     require 'kumade'

     # kumade auto-generates a deploy:ENV task for every Heroku environment
-    $ rake deploy:bamboo
+    $ rake deploy:staging

-which will autodetect the name of the Heroku app that the bamboo remote points to and deploy to it.
+which will autodetect the name of the Heroku app that the "staging" remote points to and deploy to it.
+If you use rake tasks, you can't pass in options (like "-p").

 To run in pretend mode, which prints what would be done without actually doing any of it:

-    $ bundle exec kumade bamboo -p
+    $ bundle exec kumade staging -p

 The default is to deploy to staging:

-    $ bundle exec kumade # equivalent to "bundle exec kumade staging"
+    # equivalent to "bundle exec kumade staging"
+    $ bundle exec kumade

 ## Does it support the Cedar stack?